ghastlymirror/ghastlyastro/src/content/blog/blogroll.md

 ---
-title: Blog Update, Recommended Sites
+title: Blog Update - Recommended Sites
 description: In a stroke of inspiration, I decided to add a couple of interesting sites on my navigation, seeing as other palces have their own blogrolls.
 Have fun exploring
 date: 2022-03-21
 category: